-License fee gross margin percentage for the three months ended July 31, 2020 decreased, when compared to the same period in the prior year.
-License fee gross margin percentage tends to be directly related to the level of license fee revenues due to the relatively fixed cost of computer software amortization expense, amortization of acquired software and the sales mix between our direct and indirect channels.
+License fee gross margin percentage for the three months ended July 31, 2021 increased by 54%, when compared to the same period in the prior year.
+License fee gross margin percentage tends to be directly related to the level of license fee revenue due to the relatively fixed cost of computer software amortization expense, amortization of acquired software and the sales mix between our direct and indirect channels.